grinnell-cs/csc151-images/_eboards/eboard38-2.md

 ### Administrative

+When will the MP redos be graded?

+> Most are graded, but we're waiting on one grader.

+> MP7 should be graded by Wednesday night.

 I've missed way too many reading responses, labs, and/or metacognitive reflections.
 Can you just waive the penalty for missing those things?